DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-learning-intentions-and-introduction.md

 ## A note on evidence and workload

 Schools are already data-rich environments.
-Practitioner inquiries first of all make use of what we call here ‘naturally occurring’ evidence.
-They are in the pupils’ work – and your assessment of it.
+Practitioner inquiries first of all make use of what we call here 'naturally occurring' evidence.
+They are in the pupils' work – and your assessment of it.
 They are in the words and reactions of the pupils – and what you have heard or seen of this.
 When we refer to evidence-collection, in the main we mean: look at what the pupils have done, and listen to what they are